Creating a Community-Focused Justice System

 Moving Past “Tough on Crime” Policies

 “Tough on crime” policies are short-sighted and hurt our community.
 They create a community-wide cycle of decreased opportunity, increased poverty, and increased crime.
 People unnecessarily criminalized and incarcerated lose their jobs.
-If they are supporting a family, their loved ones will inevitably fine it harder afford their homes and reliably put food on the table.
+If they are supporting a family, their loved ones will inevitably find it harder afford their homes and reliably put food on the table.
 Even after they’re released, the unnecessarily jailed will be foreclosed from finding decent work, making it that much difficult to make an honest living.

 The hardships resulting from “tough on crime” policies don’t fall solely on the people unnecessarily incarcerated.
 “Tough on crime” policies feed multiple generations of hardships.
 Kids who have a parent in jail are worried about where their next meal is going to come from, not their schoolwork, their community, or their future.
 Due to the increased community poverty caused by “tough on crime” policies, even kids in the community whose parents are not involved with the criminal justice system will be living in higher-crime neighborhoods and attending overburdened schools.
 The tough-on-crime ethos snuffs out those kids’ futures before they can even get started.
 Those are kids with talent who should be the next generation of leaders in Fairfax County, but they will never have a decent opportunity to reach their potential because short-sighted “tough on crime” policies decimate opportunities in their community.